eyalcohen4/mizrachi-scraper/README.md

 # Mizrahi Scraper

-This project scraping the Mizrahi Tfahot website in order to retrive data.
+This project scrape the Mizrahi Tfahot website.

 Currently you can only get your balance from the main page.